Fort Worth Assault Attorney

-What does it mean to recklessly cause assault bodily injury?
+What does it mean to recklessly cause bodily injury?

-Just because you have been arrested and charged, does not mean you are guilty of Assault Bodily Injury.
-There are numerous criminal defenses which could lead to your actual innocence of this offense: self-defense, defense of others and, defense of property, duress, and necessity, to name a few.
+Just because you have been arrested and charged, does not mean you are guilty of assault bodily injury.
+There are numerous criminal defenses which could lead to your actual innocence of this offense: self-defense, defense of others, defense of property, duress, and necessity, to name a few.
 Consult with our attorneys to determine if the facts of your case meet the requirements for a legal defense.

 The statute of limitations for a misdemeanor charge in Texas is two years.

-Assault Bodily Injury is a Class A Misdemeanor punishable by up to 1 year in jail and up to a $4,000 fine.
-This punishment range can be enhanced depending upon your prior convictions.
-Depending on your criminal history, you may be eligible for probation.
+Assault Bodily Injury is a Class A Misdemeanor punishable by up to one year in jail and up to a $4,000 fine.
+This punishment range can be enhanced depending upon prior convictions.
+Depending on your criminal history, you may also be eligible for probation.
 There are two types of probation: Straight Probation and Deferred Adjudication Probation.
 While these types of probations generally have the same conditions, they do not have the same consequences or exposure to jail time.
-You will need the best Fort Worth Criminal Attorneys to challenge any enhanced penalties, negotiate the best resolution to your case and, when all else fails, fight your case in a jury trial.
+You will need the best Fort Worth criminal attorneys to challenge any enhanced penalties, negotiate the best resolution and, when all else fails, fight your case in a jury trial.

-Each one of our Fort Worth criminal attorneys previously served as a Tarrant County criminal prosecutor.
+Each of our Fort Worth senior criminal attorneys previously served as Tarrant County prosecutors.
 Our team has tried over 550 jury trials and handled thousands of criminal cases.
 We are a unique firm in that we are truly a team.
 When you hire one us, you hire all of us.
-At Varghese Summersett PLLC our combined experience, knowledge and talent, will all work together to reach the best outcome for your case.
+At Varghese Summersett PLLC, our combined experience, knowledge, and talent works together to reach the best outcome in your case.

-We understand that clients who hire us are coming to us with the biggest problems in their lives, and we treat their problems with the care and attention warranted by the problem.
+We understand that clients who hire us are coming to us with the biggest problems in their lives.
+We treat their problems with the care and attention it deserves.
 We seek out the best outcomes by over-preparing, finding weaknesses in the State's case, through careful negotiations and, when necessary, trial.

 All of our partners are former prosecutors.
 We not only know the State's playbook, in many cases we helped write it.
 We have over half a century of experience handling criminal cases, and we are ready to put our experience to work for you.